Robust Training of Social Media Image Classification Models for Rapid Disaster Response: Experiments

-State of the art image classification models is often trained with a large amount of labeled data, which is prohibitively expensive to collect in many applications.
+State-of-the-art image classification models are often trained with a large amount of labeled data, which is prohibitively expensive to collect in many applications.
 Semi-supervised learning is a powerful approach to mitigate this issue and leverage unlabeled data to improve the performance of machine learning models.
 Since unlabeled data can be obtained without significant human labor, performance boost gained from semi-supervised learning comes at low cost and can be scaled easily.
 In literature many semi-supervised techniques has been proposed focusing on deep learning \cite{xie2020self,sohn2020fixmatch,berthelot2019remixmatch,berthelot2019mixmatch,laine2016temporal,lee2013pseudo,mclachlan1975iterative,sajjadi2016regularization,tarvainen2017mean,verma2019interpolation,xie2019unsupervised,alam2018graph}.
 Among them self-training approach is one of the earliest \cite{scudder1965probability}, which has been adopted for deep neural network.
-The self-training approach, also called pseudo-labeling \cite{lee2013pseudo}, uses the model's prediction as a label and retrain the model against it.
+The self-training approach, also called pseudo-labeling \cite{lee2013pseudo}, uses the model's prediction as a label and retrains the model against it.

-For this study, we use \textit{Noisy student} (i.e, a simple self-training approach) training, which was proposed in \cite{xie2020self} as a semi-supervised learning approach to improve accuracy and robustness of state of the art image classification models.
+For this study, we use \textit{Noisy student} (i.e., a simple self-training approach) training, which was proposed in \cite{xie2020self} as a semi-supervised learning approach to improve the accuracy and robustness of state-of-the-art image classification models.
 The algorithm consists of three main steps: \begin{enumerate}[label={\textbf{Step \threedigits{\theenumi}:}},leftmargin=*] \itemsep0em \item Train a teacher model on labeled images \item Use the teacher model to generate pseudo labels on unlabeled images \item Train a student model on combined labeled and pseudo labeled images \end{enumerate}

-The algorithm can be iterated multiple times by treating the student as the new teacher and labeling the unlabeled images with it.
-During the learning of the student, different noises can be injected, such as dropout \cite{srivastava2014dropout} and data augmentation via RandAugment \cite{cubuk2020randaugment}.
+The algorithm can be iterated multiple times by treating the student as the new teacher and labeling the unlabeled images with this model.
+During the learning phase of the student, different noises can be injected, such as dropout \cite{srivastava2014dropout} and data augmentation via RandAugment \cite{cubuk2020randaugment}.
 The student model is made larger than or equal to the teacher.
 The presence of noise and larger model capacity help the student model generalize better than the teacher.

 \paragraph{Labeled dataset:} As for the labeled dataset, we used our consolidated datasets and ran the experiments for all tasks.